psinghal20/SnipIt/README.md

 A simple code snippet management and sharing portal.

-##set up
+## set up

 Clone the repositry
-Enter your MySQL database details in config file
+Enter your MySQL database details in create-database and config file Run the create-database file
 Run server

 ## Screenshot